7astro7/hhsBreaches/README.md

 list of breaches of unsecured protected health information affecting 500 or more individuals.
 The following breaches have been reported to the Secretary:"
 There are more than 3,500 breaches described in the archive.

-See analysis.ipynb jupyter notebook for the analysis and sources.md for sources that make this project possible.